-2.8 Appeals
+2.7 Appeals

 The overall rating, overall score, and narrative statements are all subject to appeal.
 Submission and processing of appeals will be done according to time limits set in the administrative calendar.
 Appealing faculty must state grounds for the appeal and provide supporting materials.
 The outcome of the appeal may either uphold the original review or accede to some or all requests stated in the appeal.
+Appeals are submitted through FPT.
+Faculty may request reconsideration and are provided an area to write their appeal and provide supporting documentation in the file upload section of their review dossier.

-2.9 Document review, revisions/amendments
+2.8 Document review, revisions/amendments

-The Annual Evaluation document will be reviewed when deemed necessary by the respective Annual Review Committee, the School Director, petition supported by a majority of the tenured and tenure-track faculty, or upper levels of authority.
-The Annual Evaluation document will be reviewed by an elected faculty committee.
-The size and structure of the committee will be decided by the tenured and tenure-track faculty.
+The Annual Evaluation document may be reviewed when and if deemed necessary by a petition supported by a majority of the tenured and tenure-track faculty.
+The Annual Evaluation document will be reviewed by an elected faculty Committee.
+The size and structure of the Committee will be decided by the tenured and tenure-track faculty.

-The revised document will be approved by the majority vote of the tenured, tenure-track faculty and the 3-year Lecturers and Senior Lecturers.
+The revised document will be approved by the majority vote of the tenured, tenure-track faculty (including formerly tenured faculty undergoing phased retirement) and the 3-year Lecturers and Senior Lecturers.
 All faculty will be afforded a reasonable time window during which they can cast their vote to ratify the document.
 The document will then be ratified by all other review levels in accordance with UTRGV HOP.
 If any changes are introduced to the document during the approval process by upper levels of review, the revised document must be approved by the School faculty again by majority vote, in accordance to the continuing faculty consultation principle of shared governance.